Ayushsingh953/spring-and-spring-boot/projects/first-web-app.md

     private String description;
 ```
 For now, we are validating only description field.
-We need to make some changes in TodoController class and addTodo jsp as well to handle the validation.
+We need to make some changes in TodoController class as well to handle the validation.

 **TodoController.java** :
 ```java